falcosecurity/falco-website/content/en/docs/installation.md

     tar -xvf falco-{{< latest >}}-x86_64.tar.gz
     cp -R falco-{{< latest >}}-x86_64/* /
     ```
+3. Install the following dependencies:
+    - `libyaml`

-Finally, you need to install kernel headers for your distribution and the driver as explained below.
+    - kernel headers for your distribution

+4. Install the driver as explained [below](#install-driver).

 Once the driver has been installed, you can manually run `falco`.

-#### Installing the driver
+#### Installing the driver {#install-driver}

-The easiest way to install the driver is as follows:
+The easiest way to install the driver is using the `falco-driver-loader` script.

-1. Use the `falco-driver-loader` script to build the driver.
-2. The script tries to locally build the driver, if not possible, then it tries to download a prebuilt one.
+By default, it first tries to locally build the kernel module with `dkms`.
+If not possible, then it tries to download a prebuilt one into `~/.falco/`.
+If a kernel module is found, then it gets inserted.
-3. By default, the driver is copied to `/root/.falco/` and, if a kernel module, loaded.

-Optionally:

-`FALCO_BPF_PROBE` - Set this environment variable (ie. `FALCO_BPF_PROBE=""`) to use the eBPF probe, instead of a kernel module.
+In case you want to install the eBPF probe driver, run `falco-driver-loader bpf`.
+It first tries to build the eBPF probe locally, otherwise to download a prebuilt into into `~/.falco/`.

+Configurable options:

-`DRIVERS_REPO` - Set this environment variable to override the default base URL for prebuilt kernel modules and eBPF probes, without the trailing slash. - ie., `https://myhost.mydomain.com` or if the server has a subdirectories structure `https://myhost.mydomain.com/drivers`. `ko` and `o` stands for Kernel module and `eBPF` probe respectively.
+- `DRIVERS_REPO` - Set this environment variable to override the default repository URL for prebuilt kernel modules and eBPF probes, without the trailing slash.

+    Ie., `https://myhost.mydomain.com` or if the server has a subdirectories structure `https://myhost.mydomain.com/drivers`.

     The drivers will need to be hosted with the following structure:
-`/${driver_version}/falco_${target}_${kernelrelease}_${kernelversion}.[ko|o]`.

-Examples:
-- `/a259b4bf49c3330d9ad6c3eed9eb1a31954259a6/:falco_amazonlinux2_4.14.128-112.105.amzn2.x86_64_1.ko`
+    `/${driver_version}/falco_${target}_${kernelrelease}_${kernelversion}.[ko|o]` where `ko` and `o` stands for Kernel module and `eBPF` probe respectively.

+    Eg., `/a259b4bf49c3330d9ad6c3eed9eb1a31954259a6/falco_amazonlinux2_4.14.128-112.105.amzn2.x86_64_1.ko`.

-The `falco-driver-loader` script will name the module in this format by default.
+    The `falco-driver-loader` script fetches the drivers using the above format.